Blubell26/giuliapacciotti.com/_posts/2026-02-04-the-story-I-almost-believed.md

 I write this because I think a lot of us are looking for that one thing.
 And I think the search for the one thing sometimes keeps us from the actual work, which is slower and less linear and doesn’t have a sales funnel attached to it.

 The life I want — the calm, the presence, the genuine capacity to give — I’m building it.
-Not by waiting for the number to change.
-By changing how I relate to what’s already here.
+Not by waiting for a number to change.
+By changing how I relate to what’s already here, in this present moment, whatever is it.

 That’s the less exciting version of the story.
 But it’s the one I actually believe.